Jmcglobal/DevOPs-Projects-01/My-Project/P-5-Client-Server-Architecture-With-DB.md

 ![ec2-servers](https://user-images.githubusercontent.com/101070055/232151014-3aac88ae-b66d-4ebf-a804-ae17923504fc.png)

+Mysql Server is running on private IP and i can connect to it from anywhere, private IP using Client-machine, and anywhere using MYSQL server public IP

-SSh into Mysql Server to configure allow connections from remote hosts
+SSh into Mysql Server to configure allow connections from remote hosts any IP address

         sudo vi /etc/mysql/mysql.conf.d/mysqld.cnf